crusher-dev/documentation/docs/reference/sql/create-table.md

 :::

-- `inlineIndexDef` - when present, QuestDB will create and maintain [index](/docs/concept/indexes/) for `symbol` column.
+- `inlineIndexDef` - when present, Crusher will create and maintain [index](/docs/concept/indexes/) for `symbol` column.

   ![Flow chart showing the syntax of the INDEX keyword](/img/docs/diagrams/inlineIndexDef.svg)